navanchauhan/My-Website-Swift/Content/about/index.md

 ### What do I like?

-* In my free time I like restoring and colourising (YES, I follow British English) photographs.
+* In my free time I like restoring and colourising photographs.
 [My Behance Profile](https://www.behance.net/gallery/73508827/Restorations-and-Colourisation)

 * I also like automating the mundane stuff using Python, and I have started dabbling in Swift.

-* I love creating weird machine learning models using Tensorflow ( I personally preffer Turicreate tbh )
+* I love creating weird machine learning models using Tensorflow ( I personally preffer Turicreate  )

+* I have also recently picked up a few tricks related to in-silo drug screening.